Shaun Balfe: Early life

 and the Sir William Robertson School, where he gained eight GCSEs, with only English Literature at grade C or above.

-By 1991 he lived on Rectory Lane in Leadenham, where he took BTEC Building Studies at Grantham College.
+By 1991, Balfe lived on Rectory Lane in Leadenham, where he took BTEC Building Studies at Grantham College.
 His father, David Balfe (born 29 September 1951), owned Fortec Motorsport of Grantham.
 He later studied building management at Nottingham Trent University.